johnsosoka/site-johnsosoka-com/website/_posts/blog/2023-10-31-llm-app-patterns.md

 ...
 ```

 I've truncated the results, it is already providing valuable feedback on the blog post that I'm actively writing.

-## General

-Unfortunately, I'm running out of time for today.
-There are some other quick lessons:

-* **Front-Load information where Possible** - Instead of using a tool or chat history, front-load data that you think the LLM might need.
-* **Limit Chat History** - If you don't need it, don't use it.
-It will rack up your bill/token usage and distort the LLM's results if you aren't careful.
-* **Use Vector Search (WHEN APPROPRIATE)** - Vector search is great at returning semantically relevant data.
-But you must keep in mind the size of the chunked data returned & also consider if semantically relevant isn't logically relevant.
-For example, if you vector search for a phrase when you could look up a specific citation #.
-It could result in semantically relevant text from a larger corpus that isn't logically relevant.
-* **Design Minimum Operation Tools** - If you provide a tool for your LLM to use, it should achieve something in as few operations as possible.
-The more rely on output from chained tool usage, the more variance/unreliability in the results.
-A single operation is more reliable than a chain of operations.

-I'll expand on
+You can probably
+start to imagine how an application could unfold.
+We may have some follow up items that we could use to create a "to-do" list, further
+prompting an LLM to rewrite sections of the blog post.
+Or, we could count on a task to research & validate the technical accuracy of a
+claim in the blog post.

+Being able to bolt into LLMs opens up a lot of interesting opportunities.

+In a future post, I'll continue expanding on this application--demonstrating some lessons I've learned along the way.